ner0tic/scss/README.md

-### Project: Auto Repair Facility Scheduling System
+### Project: Attendee and Group Scheduling System

 #### Project Overview:
-Develop a web-based scheduling system for an auto repair facility.
-This system should allow customers to schedule appointments for vehicle repairs, view service availability, and receive confirmation notifications.
+Develop a web-based scheduling system that allows users to schedule attendees and groups to multiple facilities.
+This system should consider the availability of facilities, group preferences, and individual attendee preferences.

 #### Core Features:

 1. **User Authentication:**
-   - Implement user authentication for customers and staff (mechanics and administrators).
+   - Implement user authentication for administrators and users.

-2. **Service Categories and Details:**
+2. **Facility Management:**
-   - Create a system to manage different service categories (e.g., oil change, brake repair) and their details.
+   - Create a system to manage different facilities, including details such as name, location, and capacity.

+3. **Attendee and Group Management:**
+   - Allow administrators to add, edit, and delete attendees and groups.
-   - Include information such as service name, description, estimated duration, and cost.
+   - Include details such as names, contact information, and preferences.

-3. **Interactive Calendar:**
+4. **Facility Availability:**
-   - Implement an interactive calendar to display available time slots for appointments.
+   - Implement a calendar or schedule view to display the availability of facilities over time.
-   - Allow customers to select a date and time for their appointment.
+   - Allow administrators and users to view and manage facility bookings.

-4. **Appointment Booking:**
-   - Enable customers to book appointments for specific services at available time slots.
+5. **Scheduling Preferences:**
+   - Enable attendees and groups to specify their scheduling preferences.
+   - Consider factors such as preferred facilities, dates, and time slots.

+6. **Automated Scheduling Algorithm:**
-   - Implement checks to avoid double-booking and ensure service availability.
+   - Implement an algorithm to automatically schedule attendees and groups based on their preferences and facility availability.

-5. **Appointment Status Tracking:**
-   - Provide a way for customers to track the status of their appointments (e.g., scheduled, in progress, completed).

-6. **Notifications:**
+   - Consider optimization to minimize conflicts and maximize satisfaction.

+7. **Confirmation and Notifications:**
-   - Implement a notification system to send confirmation emails or SMS messages to customers upon successful appointment booking.
+   - Send confirmation emails or notifications to attendees and group leaders upon successful scheduling.
-   - Send reminders before the scheduled appointment time.

-7. **Admin Dashboard:**
+8. **Admin Dashboard:**
-   - Create a dashboard for staff to view and manage scheduled appointments.
+   - Create a dashboard for administrators to view and manage facility bookings, attendee details, and group preferences.
-   - Include features for updating appointment statuses and managing service availability.

-8. **Customer Profiles:**
-   - Allow customers to create profiles with their contact information for easier appointment scheduling.
-   - Enable customers to view their appointment history.

-9. **Feedback and Reviews:**
+9. **Reporting and Analytics:**
+   - Generate reports on facility usage, popular time slots, and attendee satisfaction.
-   - Implement a system for customers to leave feedback and reviews after completing their appointments.
+   - Implement analytics for administrators to make informed decisions.

 10. **Accessibility and Responsiveness:**
     - Design the system with a responsive interface for accessibility on various devices.